Sentient Entanglements and Ruptures in the Americas: Human-Animal Relations in the Amazon, Andes, and Arctic

 Release :

-Download or read book Sentient Entanglements and Ruptures in the Americas: Human-Animal Relations in the Amazon, Andes, and Arctic written by Maggie Bolton and published by Human-Animal Studies.
-This book was released on 2023 with total page 0 pages.
+Download or read book Sentient Entanglements and Ruptures in the Americas: Human-Animal Relations in the Amazon, Andes, and Arctic written by and published by BRILL.
+This book was released on 2023-08-28 with total page 162 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: This book draws together anthropological studies of human-animal relations among Indigenous Peoples in three regions of the Americas: the Andes, Amazonia and the American Arctic.
 Despite contrasts between the ecologies of the different regions, it finds useful comparisons between the ways that lives of human and non-human animals are entwined in shared circumstances and sentient entanglements.
-While studies of all three regions have been influential in scholarship on human-animal relations, the regions are seldom bought together.
+While studies of all three regions have been influential in scholarship on human-animal relations, the regions are seldom brought together.
 This volume highlights the value of examining partial connections across the American continent between human and other-than-human lives.

 Sentient Entanglements and Ruptures in the Americas: Human-Animal Relations in the Amazon, Andes, and Arctic Related Books